 Lightsong sat idly, tapping one finger against the arm rest of his chair.

-It really is coming, isn’t it? he thought.
-For five years, I’ve been irrelevant.
+For five years, I’ve been irrelevant, he thought.
 I didn’t have a vote on any of the important court councils, I simply held the codes to a segment of Lifeless.
 I’ve crafted a divine reputation out of being the useless one.

 He watched for a time.
 The tone was far more antagonistic than it had been during previous meetings.
 However, that wasn’t what worried him.
 The problem was the one spearheading the movement for war.

 Fafad, high priest of Stillmark the Kind.
 Normally, Lightsong wouldn’t have bothered paying attention to which priests said what.
-Yet, this day’s arguments were disturbing, for Fafad had been the most outspoken against war at the meeting several weeks ago, when Lightsong had first spoken with Siri.
+Yet, this day’s arguments were disturbing, for Fafad had always been the most outspoken against the war.

 What had made him change his mind?

 It wasn’t long before Blushweaver made her way to his pavilion.
-By the time she arrived, his taste for wine had returned, and he was sipping thoughtfully as he watched proceedings below.
+By the time she arrived, his taste for wine had returned, and he was sipping thoughtfully as he watched the proceedings.
 The voices against war were soft and infrequent.

 Blushweaver sat beside him, a rustle of cloth and a waft of perfume.
 Lightsong didn’t look toward her.